LydiaKoerber/nn-interpretability/README.md

 - tune model and vectorizer parameters: `svm-parameter-tuning.py`
 - train/test model and generate coefficient outputs: `svm.py`

-### DistilBERT Attributions
+### DistilBERT
+You can either fine-tune the model yourself, or download our finetuned model and compute attributions.
 - fine-tune the model yourself: `models/model.py`
-- download the fine-tuned model from [Google Drive](https://drive.google.com/file/d/196sLJymyrjd0io00H3G5P-d9e3PE-8hr/view?usp=sharing) and save it to the `models/` directory; you may need to adjust the file path in `captum-explain.py` to run the attribution computations
+- download the fine-tuned model from [Google Drive](https://drive.google.com/file/d/196sLJymyrjd0io00H3G5P-d9e3PE-8hr/view?usp=sharing) and save it to the `models/` directory; you may need to adjust the file path in `captum-explain.py` to run the attribution computations with the captum pipeline in `explainer.py`
-- or analyse the attributions in `outputs/distilbert/`
+- analyse the attributions in `outputs/distilbert/`

 ### Analyses
 Analyses are conducted in 3 different Notebooks: